 This appendix provides guidance for Department of Homeland Security (DHS) and Federal Emergency Management Agency (FEMA) preparedness grants.
 Recipients using DHS/FEMA funds for emergency communications activities must comply with the SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance) in accordance with DHS Standard Terms and Conditions.
 Table D-1 provides a list of requirements for DHS/FEMA grants.
 For additional information, see relevant sections within the SAFECOM Guidance.
-DHS/FEMA recipients should also refer to the specific Notice of Funding Opportunity for all programmatic requirements that apply (fema.gov/grants).
+DHS/FEMA recipients should also refer to the specific Notice of Funding Opportunity or the Preparedness Grants Manual for all programmatic requirements that apply (fema.gov/grants).